Languages of Tajikistan: Uzbek

 Apart from Russian, Uzbek is actually the second most widely spoken language in Tajikistan after Tajik.
 Native Uzbek speakers live in the north and west of Tajikistan.

+Language Composition

 Other minority languages

 In fourth place (after Tajik, Russian and Uzbek) by number of native speakers are various Pamir languages, whose native speakers live in Kuhistani Badakshshan Autonomous Region.
 The majority of Zoroastrians in Tajikistan speak one of the Pamir languages.
 Pamiri often view the exclusion of their languages from educational and official spheres in favour of Tajik as threatening intentional and gradual assimilation.
 The only support for their languages is from the private Aga Khan foundation.
 Moreover, Pamiris rarely occupy higher positions of power than first deputy and are not present in law enforcement and security owing to suspicions of anti-government sympathies — such as during the Tajikistani Civil War — and more favourable views towards Russia and Russians contextualised in the annexation of Crimea by the Russian Federation.

 Native speakers of the Kyrgyz language live in the north of Kuhistani Badakshshan Autonomous Region.